Looking Forward with STEM

 To date, GHCI STEM programs have reached over 2400 students at James E. Shepard I.B.
 Middle School.
 Both Principal Archer and 7th grade science educator, Joseph K. Davis, Jr. indicated, "At Shepard, we are blessed to have such a long-term partnership with GHCI.
 The students have greatly benefited from the programs and the exposure.
 It is more than educational enrichment; it is Life Skills 101."
-For more information about GHCI, please visitwww.ghcinternational.org or call 919.931.6019
+For more information about GHCI, please call 919.931.6019.

 Looking Forward with STEM is a mentoring and tutoring program that encourages minority students in middle schools to embrace the challenges of the Science, Technology, Engineering, and Math (STEM) curriculum.
 By leveraging the experiences of student interns who have participated in STEM programs, coupled with our extensive professional network, we’re able to share examples of how STEM impacts lives "glocally" - local actions with global reach.

 Through GHCI’s Looking Forward “Knowledge Is Power” series, we are illuminating the possibilities of STEM related careers in the minds of students at Shepard International Baccalaureate Middle School.

 Lt.
 Colonel Edwards (Retired) Discusses